 58. Kate’s mother has three children: Snap, Crackle, and ___?

 59. If you don’t keep me, I’ll break.
 What am I?

 60. You can touch me, but I can’t touch you back.
 You can see me, but I only reflect you and can never reject you.
 What am I?

 61. I am always running, but never get tired or hot.
 What am I?

-62. You’re running a race and at the very end, you pass the person in 2nd place.
+62. You’re running a race and, at the very end, you pass the person in second place.
 What place did you finish the race in?

 There aren’t any — it’s a one-story house.

 64. I do not have wings, but I can fly.
 I don’t have eyes, but I will cry!
 What am I?